dldisha/dldisha/README.md

 - ⭐ Currently, I'm watching the Manifest TV series.
 - 🌍 And planning my Iceland trip for next year.

-💃 My Latest Adventure,
-- 🛩️ Skydiving in Dubai (Jan 2023) - a breathtaking journey from 13,000 feet, hurtling through the air at an astonishing speed of 120 miles per hour🤩.

 <br>
 😊 Now that you know a little about me,
 <br>